fortran-lang/fortran-lang.org/learn/best_practices/callbacks.md

 end module demo_functions
 ```

-Exporting the abstract interface allows to create procedure pointers with the
+Exporting the abstract interface allows you to create procedure pointers with the
-correct signature and also to extend the callback further like shown here
+correct signature and also to extend the callback further as shown here

 ```fortran
 module demo_integrals